b01mp/HandSpeak/README.md

 ## Credits
 This project was developed as a solution to enhance communication capabilities for individuals who use sign language or have speech impairments.

-## License
-This project is released under the MIT License.

-## Contact
-For questions or collaboration opportunities, please reach out through [contact information].